shenhong96/infrastructure/README.md

 ### Prerequisites

 - You need to have Ansible installed on your machine.
 For more information, see [Ansible Installation Guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
-- You need to have Docker installed on your machine.
+- You need to have Docker installed on your target host machine.
 For more information, see [Docker Installation Guide](https://docs.docker.com/engine/install/).
 - You need to have access to the hosts that you want to deploy and configure the services on.

 ### Running the Project